dxw/playbook/src/working-here/pay-pension-and-benefits.md

 If you’re eligible and you or your partner ends maternity or adoption leave and pay (or Maternity Allowance) early, then you can:

-- take the rest of the 50 weeks of maternity or adoption leave as Shared Parental Leave (SPL)
+* take the rest of the 50 weeks of maternity or adoption leave as Shared Parental Leave (SPL)
-- take the rest of the 37 weeks of maternity or adoption pay (or Maternity Allowance) as Statutory Shared Parental Pay (ShPP).
+* take the rest of the 37 weeks of maternity or adoption pay (or Maternity Allowance) as Statutory Shared Parental Pay (ShPP).
 ShPP is paid at the [current rate per week](https://www.gov.uk/shared-parental-leave-and-pay/what-youll-get) or 90% of your average weekly earnings, whichever is lower.

-If you’re interested in taking this up, please talk to the People Manager.
+If you’re interested in taking this up, please talk to the People team.
 As with all company benefits, you will be entitled to these once you are no longer on your probationary period.